 Incorporating precious metals in your watch looks beautiful, and they can also increase your timepiece’s lifespan.
 These materials will always be stylish and never go out of fashion.

-Gold, titanium, and platinum are excellent metals for trimming your watch case.
+Gold, silver, and platinum are excellent precious metals for trimming your watch case.

 The gold can be yellow, white, or rose; the color only matters in terms of your preference.

-Titanium is a beautiful precious metal for a watch because it’s sturdy and lightweight; it can withstand hard-wearing.
+Titanium is also a good metal material for a watch because it’s sturdy and lightweight; it can withstand hard-wearing.

 Platinum may be the most expensive metal of the bunch, but it is ideal for its exquisiteness and durability.